Cat café: Palestine

 The Meow Cat Cafe opened in August 2023 in Gaza's Tel al-Hawa neighbourhood.
 Owned and run by Naeema Mabed, it was the first cat cafe in Gaza.
 With most people in the strip living in poverty, the cafe was considered a luxury.
-The Israeli invasion of the Gaza Strip led to the cafe's closure.
+The Gaza war led to the cafe's closure.

 Singapore

 The first cat café in Singapore is Cat Café Neko no Niwa (Japanese for 'Cat Garden').
 There are at least five cat cafés in the city.

 The Singaporean Cat cafés are regulated and licensed by Agri-Food and Veterinary Authority of Singapore (AVA) and they are all bound to a 'code of conduct'.
 Individuals having questions with their cat needs can join the Cat Welfare Society, which helps with medical fees and sterilization costs or adopting of the cats.
 Cat cafés usually have their own specific house rules.

 Cuddles Cat Cafe was investigated by AVA in December 2014.